vatesfr/xen-orchestra/docs/docs/load_balancing.md

 For example, imagine you have several VMs running MySQL and PostgreSQL with high availability or replication.
 Naturally, you don’t want both replicated databases to be placed on the same physical host.
-To prevent that, just set up your plan like this:
+To prevent that, set up your plan like this:

 ![](./assets/antiaffinity.png)

 - **Simple plan:** no active load balancing mechanism is used.
 - **Anti-affinity**: we added two tags, meaning any VMs with one of these tags will not run on the same host as another VM that has the same tag (whenever possible).

-You can also use the performance plan with the anti-affinity mode activated to continue to migrate non-tagged VMs.

 You can also use the Performance plan with Anti-affinity enabled to continue migrating VMs that don’t have tags.